kabilan1290/old/_posts/Prefix-Match-CORS-in-a-Twisted-place/2023-06-22-Prefix-Match-CORS-in-a-Twisted-place.md

 - At first glance, the page source contains nothing after looking towards the js files and everything,i just noted down the domain and left it open.

 - <img src="https://github.com/kabilan1290/kabilan1290.github.io/assets/45006244/de1f3137-9527-4f27-8d94-657520b213d5"></img>

+- Some days passed and i opened the domain and looked at the source again and to my twist i was able to see my email address and CSRF token in javascript variables.

+- But how could i missed that? seems i was not actually logged in to the target.com that time of searching.

+- Even the customer and triage team did so.

+- But finally i made a nice POC script to pull out the email address and CSRF token through the prefix match cors exploit.

+- And i was awaraded with a good bounty :D

+- Be sure to check prefix and suffix match CORS next time you are hunting!

+- Thank you for the read!
+-